biotz/academy/docs/How-to guides/How to create a dashboard.md

 <br></br>
 Defining a query requires the following configuration:

 - Selecting a device or device variable.
 Each line in the chart can show the data of a single device.
-The device to be used can be fixed and defined at panel creation time, or determined by a dashboard variable (see this for more info).
+The device to be used can be fixed and defined at panel creation time, or determined by a dashboard variable (see <a href="./How to use dashboard variables" target="_self">this</a> for more info).
 - Message type and attribute.
 Each line in the chart can show the data of a single message type attribute.
 - Aggregation method.
 The method used to aggregate the devices data to adapt the number of displayed points to the user's screen size and zoom level.